 How exactly did they do it?
 Well, here’s how: Think like your customer.
 You have to get into your customer’s mindset.
 Think like this: If you are the customer, under what circumstances do you consider it to be okay for the seller to send you a follow-up email?
 How would you like that email to benefit your life?
 What would it take for that email to have for you to not immediately delete it in lieu of spam?
 Would you be more likely to read the email if it’s personalized specifically for you, tailored to your purchasing history with that merchant?

-Then, once you are clear on all the answers, proceed to craft a well constructed and value-driven email template.
+Then, once you are clear on all the answers, proceed to craft a well-constructed and value-driven email template.
 You need to personalize your e-mail to make it more distinctive.
 You should never assume all your buyers know how to leave a feedback.
-Most of them might have never left a feedback before, so show them how to do it in a step by step manner.
+Most of them might have never left feedback before, so show them how to do it in a step-by-step manner.
 If you provide them with a walkthrough, it will increase the likelihood of them leaving you a review.

-Here are the instructions Amazon [recommends] you to include in your feedback solicitation email:
+Here are the instructions.
+Amazon recommends you include in your feedback solicitation email: